An XML Sitemap is a special document which lists all pages on a website to provide search engines with an overview of all the available content.

 When you're deviating from the convention for the URL of your XML Sitemap or XML Sitemap Index you should reference it in your robots.txt file.
 However, even if you're sticking to the standard URL it's recommended to include a reference to it in your robots.txt to ensure discoverability by search engines.

 Although for every URL you can define the lastmod, priority and changefreq properties, this is fully optional.
-Defining them won’t hurt, and there may be a slight chance search engines will use this information, but it’s generally understood that search engines don’t pay (much) attention to them.
+Defining them won't hurt, and there may be a slight chance search engines will use this information, but it's generally understood that (opens in a new tab).

 Make sure that your XML Sitemaps don't contain more than 50.000 URLs and the uncompressed filesize is limited to 50MB.
 Whenever you exceed either limit you should split the XML Sitemap up and use an XML Sitemap Index.